VUEngine/Virtual-C-Language-Support/README.md

 ## Package

-This language server can be packaged as a VSIX extension with vsce.

-- `npm i -g vsce`
+To package a VSIX file, run

-- `vsce package`
+- `npm run package`

 ## Release

-To package and publish, the version number in `package.json` has to be updated and a matching version tag needs to be created and pushed.
+To automatically package and publish, the version number in `package.json` has to be updated and a matching version tag needs to be created and pushed.
 This will trigger a Github action that will create a new GitHub release.

 - `git tag v{VERSION} && git push --tags`